Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Introduction

 The organization of the rest of the paper is as follows.
-Section~\ref{Sec:Assumptions} lists and discusses all required assumptions.
-The monitoring procedure is introduced and explained in Section~\ref{Sec:Methods}.
-Asymptotic results are provided in Section~\ref{Sec:Asymptotics}.
-Section~\ref{Sec:EstimationOfV} studies (soft-) thresholding estimators of projections depending on the covariance matrix and the mean vector as arising in finance.
-Applications to deep learning and financial portfolio optimization are discussed in Section~\ref{Sec:Applications}, and the approach is illustrated by monitoring synthetic data.
+Section~\ref{Sec:Methods} describes the framework and the proposed detection methods.
+Asymptotic results justifying the procedure and providing theoretical insights into its properties are provided in Section~\ref{Sec:Asymptotics}.
+Section~\ref{Sec:EstimationOfV} studies (soft--) thresholding estimators of projections depending on the covariance matrix and the mean vector suitable for high--dimensional data.
+Applications to deep learning and financial portfolio optimization are discussed in Section~\ref{Sec:Applications}, and the approach is illustrated by monitoring synthetic data and investigated by simulations.
 Proofs of the main results are provided in Section~\ref{Sec:Proofs}.